utkarsh512/fbscraper/README.md

 # fbscraper
-Scraping posts and comments from Facebook using selenium and beautifulsoup.
+Scraping posts, comments and replies from Facebook using selenium and beautifulsoup.
 ## How to use
 First of all, create a `Session` object for scraping:
 ```python3